 Faculty of Health & Graduate School of Health: Jan McLean

 Faculty of Science: Jan McLean

 Graduate Certificate in Higher Education Teaching and Learning (GradCertHEd): Peter Kandlbinder

 The LX (learner Experience) team is based in the LX.lab in Building 6 on campus.
-The team offers a range of workshops, online help and one-on-one consultation to support the effective use of technology-enhanced learning, in line with the learning.futures framework.
+The team offers a range of workshops, online help and one-on-one consultations to support the effective use of technology-enhanced learning, in line with the learning.futures framework.
 The LX.lab Team edits the lx.uts.edu.au resources site for UTS staff, including the Futures Learning and Teaching blog.